JeremyBYU/cpp-pybind-skel/README.md

 * Good handling of thirdparty dependencies using CMake `FetchContent`.
 * Documentation for both C++ and Python created using Doxygen and Sphinx.

 This repo relies upon using Modern CMake to build both the C++ and Python Extension libraries.
 I have previously used a `setup.py` file with `setuptools` to build the python extension.
 However I find that integrating it all in CMake leads to a much nicer *developer* experience.
-However external users *building* the library will have to have CMake installed which may be a consideration before using this template repo as a starting point.
+However external users *building* the library will need CMake installed which may be a consideration before using this template repo as a starting point.

 ## Instructions For Use